keu/docs/astro/data-lineage.md

 ---
-sidebar_label: 'Data Lineage'
+sidebar_label: 'Data lineage'
-title: "Data Lineage on Astro"
+title: "Data lineage on Astro"
 id: data-lineage
 description: "Track and visualize the movement of your data with data lineage on Astro"
 ---